BetterWayElectronics/secure-wireguard-implementation/README.md

 ## Unbound DNS & DNSCrypt ##

-Unbound DNS, installing this on the VPS allows full ownership over DNS traffic and can allow us to also install DNSCrypt which will in turn facilitate DNSSEC and encrypted DNS traffic.
+Unbound DNS, installing this on the VPS allows full ownership over DNS traffic both for your Wireguard client/s and the local network.
+Traffic can then be forwarded to DNSCrypt which will in turn facilitate DNSSEC and encrypted DNS traffic.
 Start by issuing the following commands `apt-get install unbound unbound-host` and  `curl -o /var/lib/unbound/root.hints https://www.internic.net/domain/named.cache` this will give you the latest DNS servers available to you.
 Now you must modify the default configuration at `/etc/unbound/unbound.conf`.